travel-consensus/cinemaplate/README.md

     $ npm install
     $ npm start

-    - development setup

 ## Tests

 There is a basic test framework in your `test/` folder.
 To run the tests, simply run `npm test`.

 ## Continuous Integration

-Travis CI is used for continuous integration.
-All pull requests will be run through Travis CI *before* it is deployed.

-Travis CI

 On every pull request Travis will automatically run and perform the following:

-Perform clone from the master brach at the specific pull request.
+ - Perform clone from the master brach at the specific pull request.
-Create a Docker container from the cloned repo.
+ - Create a Docker container from the cloned repo.
-Read the travis.yml file from the root directory of the repo for the Node version.
+ - Read the travis.yml file from the root directory of the repo for the Node version.
-Run npm install.
+ - Run npm install.
-Start the server.
+ - Start the server.
-Run tests from the test directory.
+ - Run tests from the test directory.

 If any of the above fail, travis will report on what went wrong on the Github pull request page.

-Browserify Middleware
+## Browserify Middleware

 Cinemaplate is built on top of node-catapult.
 The browserify-middleware piece of catapult provides concatening JavaScript and SCSS files.

-For JavaScript files middleware will look to client/app/app.js.
+- For JavaScript files middleware will look to client/app/app.js.
-For SCSS files, middleware will look at client/scss/app.scss.
+- For SCSS files, middleware will look at client/scss/app.scss.

-Environment Variables
+##Environment Variables

 The Yelp API requires 4 separate keys in order to access, however all 4 are provided in one request after creating an account at: https://www.yelp.com/developers/.